-All secondary education in Ghana is fee-paying.
-As a result, almost sixty percent of children will not gain any qualifications after primary level.
+Almost sixty percent of children in rural Ghana will not gain any qualifications after primary level.
 This sixty percent find themselves in a cycle termed: the 'Poverty Trap.'

 The problem is further exacerbated in rural communities where families rely almost exclusively on agriculture.
 Seeking a subsistence living out of smallholder cultivation often results in families living on less than $2 per day.